drewmyers/todo/README.md

 - JavaScript
 - CSS

+# Issues

+Checkboxs will not show up in Google Chrome, but works in Safari.

 # How to Contribute

 If interested in contributing clone my repo: Add a pull request, or open an issue.